Should Your Retail Sales Training Be In-House or Online?

 This is key; no facts get lost from person to person.

 Have you ever noticed a momma bird feeding her babies?
-She feeds her biggest first, then the smaller ones, and then the smaller ones.
+She provides for her biggest first, then the smaller ones, and then the smaller ones.
 There is a reason the runt baby birds often don’t survive.
-The same happens when your best and brightest are trained and then they are to give the information to the newbies.
+The same happens when your best and brightest are trained, and then they are to give the information to the newbies.
 To finish the analogy, with online retail sales training, you get to put the best worm right into every baby bird’s mouth every time.

 • Employees can send questions and receive real-time answers.

-• Actionable, impactful videos designed for today's learner.
+• Actionable, impactful videos designed for today's learners.

-• Content taught by top retail sales trainer.
+• Content taught by a top retail sales trainer.

 • Certificate of completion to ensure they know their stuff.

-• Engaging, entertaining, user-friendly interfaces that focus the learner.
+• Engaging, entertaining, and user-friendly interfaces that focus the learner.

 • For your managers, look for things like:

-• Courses just for managers so they can make the retail sales training stick.
+• Courses that are designed just for managers so they can make the retail sales training stick.

-• Instant access to a suite of measurable features and tools to track how your employees are doing for reward or counsel.
+• Instant access to measurable features and tools to track how your employees are progressing for reward or counsel.

 • One-on-one training delivered to your units anywhere in the world.